AMLResearchProject/all-classifiers-2019/Python/_Keras/AllCNN/Paper_1/ALL_IDB2/Non_Augmented/README.md

   $ git clone https://github.com/AMLResearchProject/AML-ALL-Classifiers.git
 ```

 Once you have used the command above you will see a directory called **AML-ALL-Classifiers** in the location you chose to clone the repo to.
-In terminal, navigate to the **AML-ALL-Classifiers/Python/\_Keras/AllCNN/Paper_1/ALL_IDB1/Non_Augmented/** directory, this is your project root directory.
+In terminal, navigate to the **AML-ALL-Classifiers/Python/\_Keras/AllCNN/Paper_1/ALL_IDB2/Non_Augmented/** directory, this is your project root directory.

 &nbsp;

 # Upload Project Root To Google Drive

-Now you need to upload the project root to your Google Drive, placing the jpg files from the ALL_IDB1 dataset in the **Model/Data/Training/** directory.
-Once you have done this open **AML-ALL-Classifiers/Python/\_Keras/AllCNN/Paper_1/ALL_IDB1/Non_Augmented/AllCNN.ipynb** in Google Colab and continue from the **Google Drive / Colab** section to complete the project.
+Now you need to upload the project root to your Google Drive, placing the tif files from the ALL_IDB2 dataset in the **Model/Data/Training/** directory.
+Once you have done this open **AML-ALL-Classifiers/Python/\_Keras/AllCNN/Paper_1/ALL_IDB2/Non_Augmented/AllCNN.ipynb** in Google Colab and continue from the **Google Drive / Colab** section to complete the project.

 &nbsp;